JonasChua/markdown-cv/index.md

 `Feb 2023 - Apr 2023`
 - Created a model to predict quality of wine based on its attributes with 87% accuracy

+**SC1015 Software Engineering**
+`Aug 2023 - Now`
+- In the process of developing a webapp for commuters to receive updates of MRT stations' statuses

 ## Soft Skills

 - Quick Learner